 Yes, provided that the drill site is not located within the right-of-way of the transmission line.

-Yes, provided that the pit is not located within of the transmission right-of-way and does not interfere with the project’s ability to maintain surface access to the line and does not interfere with access to the line.
+Yes, provided that the pit is not located within of the transmission right-of-way and does not interfere with the project’s ability to access the line.

-No. The easement agreement will specify that Western Spirit Transmission LLC can use the easement solely in connection with an electric transmission line.
+No. The easement agreement will specify that NM RETA can use the easement solely in connection with an electric transmission line.

 Negotiations for right-of-way agreements will continue in 2019 with construction estimated to begin in 2020.